lauraqui/modalWindow/README.md

 # modalWindow
-I built a modal window working with UI component, to study class manipulations
+I built a modal window working with UI component, to study class manipulations.